 Parents should never leave a child alone in a vehicle, since many types of mishaps can occur including heat stroke when there is improper ventilation or air conditioning during hot weather.
 Even in short periods of time leaving a child alone in a hot car can result in tragedy.
 Thirty minutes is often all it takes for a vehicles temperature to become high enough a child will pass out from heat stroke or worse.

 In some tragic incidences parents in a rush forget the child is in the backseat in a child safety seat when exiting the auto.
-Approximately 50 children die every year in situations where during warm weather a parent has accidently left their child in the vehicle and they have died of heat stroke.
+Approximately 50 children die every year in situations where during warm weather a parent has accidentally left their child in the vehicle and they have died of heat stroke.
 It is essential for parents to always check the backseat before locking the vehicle and walking away to avoid these types of tragedies.

 Another suggestion is to place a stuffed animal in the seat next to the child, which will provide another object for parents to see looking in the mirror war over their shoulder before exiting the vehicle.
 Parents dropping children off at daycare in a rush to get to their job can set up a calling system with the daycare staff that if their child is not dropped off by a specific time and they are to call the parent.
 This is often known as an accountability agreement and its away to have a backup system to ensure the child is never left in the car during the workday.